gcastill0/go-integration-playground/tasks/task4-maverics/README.md

 ### Challenges

 During the effort to validate the **CreateEmailHeader** Service Extension in Maverics, the main challenge has been that although the extension executes successfully in isolation, the **`CUSTOM-EMAIL`** header does not appear in the proxied request responses.
 Every test request consistently returns a **200 OK** status, which confirms that routing, upstream connectivity, and policy evaluation are functioning.

 However, the expected custom header is not visible in the response.

-A series of checks and adjustments have already been made:
+Here is a series of checks and adjustments have already been made:

 * Verified the Go code compiles and runs correctly outside Maverics.
 * Confirmed the Service Extension is loaded into the bundle (present in `serviceExtensionMetadata`).